 Hans Stern a Brazilian jeweler who was nicknamed the “king of the colored gems” by the New York Times.
 It was due to Stern’s vision that the world got more than a glimpse of Brazilian precious stones.
 He made a name as one of the most prolific Brazilian jeweler and businessman.

 Hans Stern was born a Jewish German in Essen, Germany on October 1, 1922.
-However at the outbreak of the Second World War, he along with his family moved to Brazil.
+However, at the outbreak of the Second World War, he along with his family moved to Brazil.
 He was just 17 then.
-The family’s choice to move to Brazil had nothing to do with previous connection with the country but just the fact that they wanted to escape the atrocities against the Jews in Germany.
+The family’s choice to move to Brazil had nothing to do with a previous connection with the country but just the fact that they wanted to escape the atrocities against the Jews in Germany.
 The Stern family arrived in Brazil in 1939, penniless and clueless.

 Since seeking employment was one of the most immediate needs for the family, young Hans managed to find so as a typist with Cristab, a company that was into cutting and exporting Brazilian gemstones.
-It was during this job, that Hans Stern learnt about the jewelry business and saw huge potential in it.
+It was during this job, that Hans Stern learned about the jewelry business and saw huge potential in it.
 He quickly began to learn everything he could about the jewelry industry, even traveling to the mines in Minas Gerais on horseback.
 There he became friendly with the local miners.
 They taught him all about the precious stones found in the mines of the area.

 Since Hans Stern has literally entered a virgin market, the company grew exponentially.
 Stern started training young Brazilians on how to work with jewels.
 Along with the support of the young jewelers, Stern was able to trade international standard Brazilian stones to the world.